Ohabert/Stereoscope/README.md

 ## Demos

-These examples require a pair of VR glasses and a smartphone with web browser.
+The following examples require a pair of VR glasses and a smartphone with web browser.
 For glasses, we suggest something cheap and foldable that does not obstruct the phone's touchscreen, like the [Homido Mini](https://homido.com/en/mini/) or [Pocket 360](https://www.imcardboard.com/pocket-360.html).
 For browsers, we recommend using Chrome on Android devices and Safari in iOS.

-#### Static Scenes
+#### Static scenes

 Point your phone at one of the QR codes below (or click on the stereo image thumbnail if you are already viewing this page on your phone).
 Then, click the phone's VR button, rotate to landscape orientation, and attach some VR glasses.